 Kashan, a town that is known by only a few travelers, but seen by many of the ones that visit Iran.
-Whilst Kashan, a desert town “close” in its proximity to Tehran, is not on everyone’s itinerary, many do end up there to explore the traditional houses; or perhaps even sleep a night in the desert.
+Whilst Kashan, a desert town “close” in its proximity to Tehran and Isfahan, is not on everyone’s itinerary, many do end up there to explore the traditional houses; or perhaps even sleep a night in the desert.
 Some call it overrated, some call it a must see, in the end that is for you to decide.
 But now you must be wondering… why should you actually go?
 Read below some of my favorite things to do in and around Kashan!

 Where is Kashan?

 Kashan is a small town located south of the capital Tehran.
 While Kashan is a relatively small city, it is still home to some beautiful sights, and should definitely be on your Iran itinerary.
 The city can easily be reached by bus from the capital, or from the city of Isfahan.
 To give you a bit of a better idea of where Kashan is located, check out the map below!

 With the rise of tourism in Iran more and more hostels, guesthouses and hotels are popping up in the country, and as such also in the beautiful town of Kashan.
 As there is still a lack of accommodation booking sites available currently, we have listed down some options below that could help you find the perfect accommodation in Kashan.

 Budget option – If you are a backpacker, solo traveler or simply traveling Iran on a budget then a hostel might be the best option for you.
 Lucky for you, it is now actually possible to book hostels in Iran on Hostelworld.
 The amount of hostels on Hostelworld is growing every month, and with the reviews pouring in from fellow travelers it will be easy to find the best place for you.
 Find all hostels in Kashan here!